vidarkongsli/swetugg2022/docs/index.md

 ---

+class: center, middle

-# Testing...
+# Software testing

 ???

 * We are going to talk about testing
 * A topic that is near and dear to my heart, and has been for many years
+* I assume that you are have a basic familiarity with automated software testing
+* ...that you have written at least one test in code before

 ---

+class: center, middle
+# **Dapr**
-# DAPR
+# *Distributed Application Runtime*

 ???

-* And we are going to talk about DAPR.
-How many of you know about DAPR?
+* And we are going to talk about Dapr.
+How many of you know about Dapr?
-* Mind you, it is not Dapper - the lightweight object relational mapper, but DAPR
+* Mind you, it is not Dapper - the lightweight object relational mapper, but Dapr
-* We will talk more about DAPR later on, but first focus a little on the testing part
+* We will talk more about Dapr later on, but first focus a little on the testing part

 ---